 The Pomerantz Career Center maintains summer internship information for regional and national employers.

 - The amount a student earns is determined by multiplying the hourly rate of pay by the number of hours worked.
 The student's rate of pay is established by the employer.
 The State of Iowa minimum hourly wage is $7.25.
-The part-time wage survey and Work-Study wage survey provide information on rates of pay.
+The part-time wage survey (PDF) and Work-Study wage survey (PDF) provide information on rates of pay.

 - The Payment System web page provides an explanation of the documents required and the process.